 Negotiations are a dynamic, and backing intuition is usually the best thing to do.
 It is a good idea to engage someone else to double-check the reasoning and perhaps prepare a valuation report on your behalf.
 This helps ensure decisions are not rushed.
 At the end of the day the buyer must be satisfied on the matter of price.
 It is perfectly acceptable to ask for time to think things through.
 Alternatively, where confidence is lacking, someone else could be appointed to negotiate the deal.
 Emotional indifference can be a wonderful asset in a negotiation and can throw an objective perspective over the whole proposal.

-Once a price is agreed, it should then be set aside.
+Once a price is agreed upon, it should then be set aside.
 Negotiations are difficult, and in most cases it will never be known whether a better price could have been reached.
 Once the price is agreed, it is time to begin making the practice work.
 Don’t look back.
 No regrets.

 Financing the medical practice